 The Ladakh Project is one of the founding members of the Global Ecovillage Network (GEN).

 We set up the Roots of Change study program as a means of encouraging strategic activism.
 Community groups are guided through a curriculum of writings that highlight the systemic nature of our social and ecological crises.
 Over the following years, several hundred such groups are established.

-Helena is scholar-in-residence for one of the first courses at Schumacher College, now the world’s foremost academic center for holistic thinking.
+Helena is scholar-in-residence for one of the first courses at Schumacher College in Dartington, UK, now the world’s foremost academic center for holistic thinking.